 Compatible apps: FlyQ EFB, Flight Plan Go, WingX Pro 7, SkyRadar, ForeFlight Mobile, AvPlan EFB, Naviator, iFly, Aerovie

 More Information: L-3 Lynx Connectivity

-Dynon’s SkyView system is a popular glass-cockpit flight instrument and navigation system for experimental airplanes.
+Dynon’s SkyView system is a popular glass-cockpit flight instrument and navigation system.
 With an optional WiFi adapter, you can add powerful connected panel capabilities to this system.